Nationwide Pain & Injury Medical Expert Witness

 Independent Medical Evaluations

 Objective medical evaluation and written opinion by a board-certified pain management physician.
-Available for plaintiff and defense in personal injury, workers' compensation, and related matters.
+Available for plaintiff and defense in personal injury and related matters.

 Request AvailabilityCredentials & Qualifications